 Your bike’s gear system and drivetrain dictate how much power you can transfer into forward motion with one pedal stroke.

 An old-school cruiser usually has a single gear.
 The appeal again of these single-speed bikes is easier maintenance, fewer moving parts to deal with, few distractions and an easier learning curve for new bikers.
 The clear drawback of single-speed bikes is that getting up steep hills is damn near impossible.
+It also takes some work to figure out the best single speed gear ratio for your needs.
 Have no fear!
 If you have a your heart set on a cruiser bike, most new models come equipped with a few gear options—generally either three or seven.

 The ride to the beach is always fun, but a few gears can make the uphill ride back home more manageable as well.